Skip to main content

 • Role-based access control that's straightforward to configure

-Onboarding (10% of final score): To get a sense of each software provider's customer onboarding process, I consider the following factors:
+Onboarding (10% of total score): To get a sense of each software provider's customer onboarding process, I consider the following factors:

 • The availability of best practice guides to streamline the setup process